 Depending on the type of waste that your business is producing you might have further responsibilities regarding the ways that it is disposed of.
 This is why it is important that you understand the way in which different types of waste are classified.

-How does the classification for commercial waste work?
+Commercial waste Management: How does the Classification work?

 One of the easiest ways to check and determine the type of waste that your business is producing is to check the waste codes or codes associated with the items that you are throwing away.
 Through this information, you can determine whether the waste that you are producing is hazardous or POPs waste.
 Depending on the amount of hazardous and POPs waste that you produce you can inform your waste carrier so that they can arrange the correct disposal of your waste.

 Hazardous waste refers to materials that are known and tested for their ignitability, reactivity, corrosivity, and toxicity.
 Hazardous materials are regulated by authorities and are added to lists that specify how they are to be discarded.
 Some of the most common hazardous materials include asbestos, batteries, pesticides or oils (excluding cooking oils), or medical needles and material.
 If you have a container for hazardous material in your business you must be careful with how you dispose of it and at times even request for specific disposal services for this material depending on the area that you live in.

 POPs or Persistent Organic Pollutants are chemical substances that can remain in the environment and can pose a health risk for humans through bioaccumulation as they enter the food chain.
 They can also pose a risk to the environment if they are not disposed of properly.

 The waste classification code, which is also referred to as the List of Waste or the European Waste Catalogue code, can be used as guidance for classifying the different types of waste that are produced in your premises.